lumeland/lume.land/docs/core/components.md

 ```

 This component is available in your layouts under the `comp` variable (you can
 configure a different variable name in `_config.ts`).
-It's a global variable
+This is a global variable
 that contains all components.
 In our example, we can render the button component
 with the `comp.button()` function: